Carla Madison Recreation Center

 The public art by Erik Carlson was inspired by the historic neon-signs along the avenue.
 "Circuit" was designed to represent many individuals making a whole just like a community.
 The movement and colors are influenced by the activity inside the center when participants workout on specific ellipticals.

-Learn more about this project by downloading a detailed PDF brochure
+Learn more about this project by downloading a detailed brochure

 Questions?